Panfilo Lacson: Early life and education

 Panfilo Morena Lacson was born in Imus, Cavite on June 1, 1948.
 His mother, Maxima, a market vendor, was a disciplinarian who instilled distinctions between right and wrong with her children.
 His father, Buenaventura, was a jeepney driver whose experiences with "kotong cops" (extortionist policemen) eventually inspired him to fight extortion and other forms of corruption.
 In a post on X/Twitter in May 2024, Lacson also said he got his "discipline, integrity and survival instinct" from his mother.

+According to a family tradition recounted by Panfilo Lacson in 2022, his Lacson lineage is said to be descended from three trader brothers who settled in Molo, Iloilo during the Spanish colonial period, with branches later established in Iloilo, Negros Occidental, and in areas of Luzon, particularly Imus, Cavite, from which he traces his descent.
+He described the Iloilo and Negros branches as having become more prosperous while the branches eventually lost contact with one another, which he presented as suggesting a possible link between the Luzon-based branch and Lacson families in Western Visayas.

 He finished grade school at the Bayan Luma Elementary School in 1960 and high school at the Imus Institute in 1964.
 While Lacson initially wanted to be an agent of the National Bureau of Investigation, he was invited by a classmate to take the entrance exams at the Philippine Military Academy.
 Lacson passed but the classmate who invited him did not.

 After his graduation from the PMA in 1971, Lacson was commissioned in the Philippine Constabulary (PC), then a major service of the Armed Forces of the Philippines (AFP) responsible for maintaining peace and order and enforcement of laws in the country.

 In 1996, he earned a postgraduate degree of Master in Government Management from the Pamantasan ng Lungsod ng Maynila.

 Meanwhile, Lacson's advocacy against the pork barrel system and the corruption associated with him was cited by the Pamantasan ng Lungsod ng Maynila when it conferred on him the degree of Doctor of Laws, Honoris Causa, on March 27, 2019.

 Lacson also received from the Philippine Military Academy the prestigious Lifetime Achievement Award on February 19, 2022, in recognition of his "more than 50 years of “dedicated, exemplary and unblemished service to the country characterized by his faithful adherence to the virtues of Courage, Loyalty and Integrity."